Collinul/home-task-management/DEPLOYMENT.md

-# 🚀 Deployment Guide for TaskLove
+# 🚀 Deployment Guide for Checklist

-Your TaskLove app is ready to deploy!
+Your Checklist app is ready to deploy!
 Here are several options to get it online:

 ## Option 1: Vercel (Recommended) ⭐